 ✔ Buy an EnergyStar certified printer – Printers that have earned EnergyStar certification meet strict energy efficiency guidelines set by the US Environmental Protection Agency.
 Printers are required to use energy efficient components and have sophisticated energy management features built in.
 The latest certification level is 5.0.

-✔ Refill your empty ink cartridges – Refilling ink cartridges will not only save you money, but it will reduce the amount of cartridges in landfills.
+✔ Refill your empty ink cartridges – Refilling ink cartridges will not only save you money, but it will reduce the number of cartridges in landfills.
 Ink cartridges can be refilled 3-4 times before they need to be thrown out.
-Home ink filling kits, while inexpensive are extremely messy.
+Home ink filling kits, while inexpensive is extremely messy.
 Consider taking them to an ink refilling company.